 Sleep Consultants, Inc. is accredited by the American Academy of Sleep Medicine for the diagnosis and treatment of sleep disorders.
-Our six-bed sleep laboratory is at 2941 Oak Park Circle, Suite 200, Fort Worth, and our main office is at 1521 Cooper Street.
+Our main office and six-bed sleep laboratory is at 2941 Oak Park Circle, Suite 200, Fort Worth.
 We collaborate on research projects with the Biomedical Engineering program at UT Arlington, the Department of Integrative Physiology at the University of North Texas Health Science Center, and with pharmaceutical companies.

 There are at least 30 clinically distinct causes of excessive sleepiness, 10 types of insomnia, and 20 other types of sleep problems besides these!
 We differ from most other sleep facilities in the Metroplex by offering diagnosis and treatment of all sleep problems (not just sleep apnea), a full range of treatment options for sleep disorders, and follow-up care for our patients.
 Sleep apnea is by far the most common sleep problem we encounter.
 Sleep apnea consists of repeated choking episodes during sleep that disrupt sleep, reduce blood oxygen levels, and cause a wide variety of other health problems.
 Sleep apnea is often, but not always, associated with loud snoring.
 Insomnia, the inability to initiate or maintain sleep, is also common, and is usually caused by other factors which we identify.
 We then seek to treat the cause of the insomnia, because this is usually much more effective than treating insomnia as a symptom.
 Other disorders that interfere with sleep include restless legs syndrome, periodic limb movement disorder, circadian rhythm problems (as from shift work), narcolepsy, and various parasomnias.
 Many medicines given to treat other medical problems interfere with sleep, but doctors prescribing these medications don’t always know about sleep side effects.
 We see patients age 6 and older, and we are currently helping Cook Children’s Medical Center operate their new sleep laboratory for younger patients.